cosmos72/schemesh/doc/shell/builtins.md

 To access the environment variables of the whole shell, use `global set [VAR [VALUE]]`

 #### source
-Syntax: `source FILE`
+Syntax: `source FILE [ARG...]`

 Same as [.](#dot)

-Read a file and execute the contained shell script or Scheme source code.
+Read a file and execute the contained shell script or Scheme source code, passing `[ARG...]` as runtime arguments.

 Return exit status of last executed command, or value of last evaluated expression.